Azure/azure-quickstart-templates/kafka-on-ubuntu-multidisks/README.md

 To access the individual Kafka nodes, you need to use the publicly accessible jumpbox VM and ssh from it into the VM instances running Kafka.

 To get started connect to the public ip of Jumpbox with username and password provided during deployment.
-From the jumpbox connect to any of the Kafka brokers eg: ssh 10.0.0.10 ,ssh 10.0.0.11, etc.
+From the jumpbox connect to any of the Kafka brokers eg: SSH into the Kafka server `ssh 10.0.2.4` ,`ssh 10.0.2.5`, etc.
 Run the command ps-ef|grep kafka to check that kafka process is running ok.
 You can run the kafka commands like this:

 	cd /usr/local/kafka/kafka_2.10-0.8.2.1/

 	bin/kafka-topics.sh --create --zookeeper 10.0.0.40:2181  --replication-factor 2 --partitions 1 --topic my-replicated-topic1

 	bin/kafka-topics.sh --describe --zookeeper 10.0.0.40:2181  --topic my-replicated-topic1

 Topology
 --------

 The deployment topology is comprised of Kafka Brokers and Zookeeper nodes running in the cluster mode.
 Kafka version 0.8.2.1 is the default version and can be changed to any pre-built binaries avaiable on Kafka repo.
-A static IP address will be assigned to each Kafka node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.10, the second node - 10.0.0.11, and so on)
+A static IP address will be assigned to each Kafka node (by default, the first node will be assigned the private IP of 10.0.2.10, the second node - 10.0.2.11, and so on)
-A static IP address will be assigned to each Zookeeper node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.40, the second node - 10.0.0.41, and so on)
+A static IP address will be assigned to each Zookeeper node(by default, the first node will be assigned the private IP of 10.0.1.10, the second node - 10.0.1.11, and so on)

 To check deployment errors go to the new azure portal and look under Resource Group -> Last deployment -> Check Operation Details